ksu-cs-textbooks/cis400/content/3-web-development/01-core-web-technologies/02-core-web-technologies.md

 * Hyper-Text Markup Language
 * Cascading Style Sheets

-They are joined with a third key client-side technology, which began as a scripting language developed by [Brendon Eich](https://en.wikipedia.org/wiki/Brendan_Eich) to add interactivity to web pages in the Netscape Navigator.
+They are joined with a third key client-side technology, which began as a scripting language developed by [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich) to add interactivity to web pages in the Netscape Navigator.

 * JavaScript